MorganMoss/BBD-Guideline-Doc/GUIDELINES.md

 eval has aliases.
 Do not use the Function constructor.
 Do not pass strings to setTimeout or setInterval.

 (forked from http://javascript.crockford.com/code.html)

+Line ending with semi-colons

+Absolute comparisons in conditional statements